 Here the choices are the person that has the requirement (customer, user, subject matter expert), or a third party such as a requirements or business analyst.

-While these three questions define the essence of the agile vs. traditional requirements debate, there are two more questions that we should answer before fully understanding a requirements approach.
+While these three questions define the essence of the agile vs. traditional requirements debate, there are three more questions that we should answer before fully understanding a requirements approach.

 Where will the requirements be communicated?

 What format will be used to communicate the requirement?